Julius Hodge: Early life

-High school
+High school career

 As a senior at St. Raymond High School for Boys, operated by the De La Salle Christian Brothers, in the Bronx, New York, Hodge was part of the 2001 McDonald's All-American Team and the First-team Parade All-American, New York State Mr. Basketball, New York Daily News Player of the Year, New York All-Metro Squad, and Sports Illustrated's Old Spice Athlete of the Month.
 He scored a total of 684 points his senior season, setting the school record at St. Raymond High School, and left rated as the best shooting guard by ESPN and fifth-best nationally.
 He averaged 24.5 points, 5 assists and 4 steals per game.
-Hodge surprised basketball fans by choosing to attend NC State over Syracuse University.
+Hodge surprised basketball fans by choosing to attend North Carolina State University over Syracuse University.

-College
+College career

 As a freshman with the NC State Wolfpack, he was the leading freshman scorer in the ACC, averaging 10.7 points per game.
 He was named to second-team All-ACC Tournament team, after averaging 12.3 points.
 He earned the Lorenzo Charles Offensive Rebounding Award for 2002, Dick Vitale's "Diaper Dandy" and ranked 20th in the ACC in rebounding.
 He scored a double-double in his first collegiate game and his first ACC game.
 He was the only Pack player with multiple double-doubles for the 2001–2002 season.

 For the 2002–03 campaign, Hodge was selected as a First Team All-ACC player.
 He recorded four career-highs during the three-day run to the finals of the ACC tournament.
 He recorded his seventh double-double during the final game of the tournament and ranked seventh in free throw percentage for the season.
 During this season he recorded the first-ever triple-double in Wolfpack history, and was named ACC Player of the Week after leading the Pack to back-to-back victories against Duke and North Carolina.
 He was one of 17 finalists to make the U.S. squad for the 2003 Pan American Games and Dick Vitale named Hodge to his "All-Rolls Royce Team."
 He was one of the 50 preseason candidates for the Wooden Award.

 During the 2005 NCAA tournament, Hodge hit a game winning shot against UConn after Charlie Villanueva had tied the score.

 After concluding his senior season and entering the NBA draft, Hodge remained at NC State to finish his degree in communications.

+Professional career

 NBA

 Hodge was chosen in the first round (20th overall) of the 2005 NBA Draft by the Denver Nuggets.
 He appeared in 14 games for the Nuggets in the 2005–06 season while averaging only 0.9 points in 2.4 minutes.

 On January 5, 2007, Hodge started in his first career NBA game, against the Los Angeles Lakers.
 Six days later he was traded to the Milwaukee Bucks along with Earl Boykins for Steve Blake.
 On February 7 of that year, Hodge was waived by the Bucks.
 Later that year, he played for the 2007 Seattle SuperSonics summer league team.